 Windows DVD Maker can burn a DVD that will play on Mac, PC and set top DVD players.
 Unfortunately, Windows Movie Maker isn’t a very good solution for combining videos from multiple DVDs with any kind of ease.
 I typically recommend using Roxio Creator to rip video clips from each of the DVDs and then recombine them.
 Here’s how to do it:

-The first thing you need to do is Download Roxio Creator.
-Place the DVD you want to extract video from in your computer’s DVD drive.
+The first thing you need to do is download Roxio Creator.
+You’ll use Roxio to import each of the videos by repeating the steps below for each video.
+Start by inserting the first DVD containing a video you want to extract into your computer’s DVD drive.
 In the video editing portion of Roxio Creator, click on Capture/Import.

 1) Choose your DVD drive as the capture/import source

-3) Choose a video import setting (I recommend sticking with the MPEG default, which is compatible with the video on your DVD).
+3) Choose one of the video import settings (I recommend sticking with the MPEG default, which is compatible with the video on your DVD).

-4) Choose a place to your hard drive to save the files.
+4) Choose a folder on your hard drive to save the extracted video.

 5) Click Import Now to start importing video from the DVD.

-Depending on how much footage you’re importing from the disk, you may have to wait anywhere from about 60 seconds to several minutes.
+Depending on how long the video is, you may have to wait anywhere from about 60 seconds to several minutes.

-After you finish importing the video from the first DVD, import the clips you want to use from the second DVD repeating the steps above.
-When you finish importing all the video you need, add the clips to the video editing timeline and export the whole project as a DVD.
+After you finish importing the video from the first DVD, remove it and repeat the five steps above with the second DVD..
+When you finish importing all the video you need, add the clips to the video editing timeline in the order you want them to play back.
+Export the whole project as a DVD so that you can burn it to a new disk.